prevention-icon

 While not all species of funnel web spiders are known to be dangerous, several are renowned for their highly toxic and fast acting venom.

-They are more commonly found in the Adelaide Hills; living underground in silk-lined burrows in moist, cool and sheltered habitats.
+They are commonly found underground in silk-lined burrows in moist, cool, sheltered habitats in the Adelaide Hills.
 You may find them in dense shrubs or under rocks, rotten logs or rot and borer holes in trees.

 Funnel web spiders are usually black to brown coloured and front part of their body is glossy and covered with hairs.
 They’re known to grow up to 1-5 cm long.